a

 1. EU PARENT COMPANY: If your parent company is registered in an EU member state, it is possible that GDPR compliance may be coordinated at that level.
 If so, you may be able to rely on parent company procedures.

-5. OFF-SITE STORAGE: When evaluating the results of a data audit, you should consider the status of archive documents which are held off-site.
+5. OFF-SITE STORAGE: When evaluating the results of a data audit, you should consider the status of archive documents held off-site.
 Particular consideration should be paid to documenting the control of such information when it is retrieved from the archive and re-introduced into the main body of company documentation.

 New call-to-action